-8. The AIoT device determines to responds to the AIoT paging message, it sends an AIoT message to the UE reader with Device ID and optional another Auth Container, which contains information for authentication.
+8. The AIoT device determines to responds to the AIoT paging message, it sends an AIoT message to the UE reader with Device ID and optional Auth Container 2, which contains information for authentication.

 9. The UE reader acts as proxy of the AIoT device to interact with AAA-S over the PDU Session for authentication between the AIoT device and the AAA-S, e.g., using EAP framework or mechanism described in RFC 4739 [7].
 The UE reader may further interact with the AIoT device for authentication if required by AAA-S.